-Captain Brian Tyson manages the public education division in the Barnstable Fire Department.
+Captain Brian Tyson manages the Community Risk Reduction Division in the Barnstable Fire Department.
 With a team of qualified instructors, we offer a wide variety of public education programs to offer the residents and businesses in the community.

 Captain Tyson annually applies for assistance under the SAFE and SENIOR SAFE Grant Program from the Massachusetts Department of Fire Services, Student Awareness of Fire Education (SAFE) program.
 The money provided under this grant is used to provide fire education in the school system and the community.
 The Barnstable Fire Department focuses a great deal of attention on prevention and education in the school environment by reinforcing the importance and values of the 9-1-1 emergency reporting system, exit drills in the home, stop-drop-roll, and the fire service function in the community.

 In addition to school-based programs, we offer a variety of adult public education programs including:

 - Cardio Pulmonary Resuscitation (CPR)

 - Automated External Defibrillation (AED) training